- The latest research on Alzheimer's disease from the molecular underpinnings of the disease to its associated behaviors.

 - Anticipated Results.
 Include information about the likely outcome for users, for example, likely yield of protein, typical microscopy images, etc. This is a good place to include directions on how to interpret and analyze the raw data, including equations if necessary.

 Mini- and full-length reviews are typically invited by the Editor-in-Chief, however, unsolicited work will be considered.

 The Sage Author Gateway has some general advice and on how to get published, plus links to further resources.
 Sage Author Services also offers authors a variety of ways to improve and enhance their article including English language editing, plagiarism detection, and video abstract and infographic preparation.

 3.3.1 Making Your Article Discoverable

 When writing up your paper, think about how you can make it discoverable.
 The title, keywords and abstract are key to ensuring readers find your article through search engines such as Google.
 For information and guidance on how best to title your article, write your abstract and select your keywords, have a look at this page on the Gateway: How to Help Readers Find Your Article Online

 The journal’s policy is to have manuscripts reviewed by two expert reviewers.
-American Journal of Alzheimer's Disease and other Dementias utilizes a single-blind peer review process in which the reviewer’s name and information is withheld from the author.
+American Journal of Alzheimer's Disease and other Dementias utilizes a single-anonymize peer review process in which the reviewer’s name and information is withheld from the author.
 All manuscripts are reviewed as rapidly as possible while maintaining rigor.
 Reviewers make comments to the author and recommendations to the Executive Editor who then makes the final decision.